Contact us: 1-800-801-4094

 Originating in 1969 the painting is dedicated to an actress and her home country Bulgaria, reflecting the atmosphere of a passionate summer romance.
 Together with the royalgolden background and the warm, energetic colour shades a vibrant artwork has been created, symbolizing freedom, adventure and light-heartedness.

-A halo of shimmering diamonds marks the highlight of the design and surrounds a central fire enamel cabochon inlay, which has been hand crafted in FREYWILLE’s Vienna atelier: the 18 karat gold & diamonds edition GLORIA, a stunning collection full of precious elements.
+A halo of shimmering diamonds marks the highlight of the design and surrounds a central fire enamel cabochon inlay, which has been hand crafted in FREYWILLE’s Vienna atelier: GLORIA, a stunning collection full of precious elements.
 Available in selected boutiques.